-A parallel increase in market interest rates across all currencies within a 12 month period by 100 basis points would result in a decrease in the profit before tax by €390.634 (2022: decrease in the profit before tax €82.396) A parallel decrease in market interest rates across all currencies within a 12 month period by 100 basis points would result in an increase in profit after tax by €390.634 (2022: increase in profit after tax €82.396).
+In addition to monitoring interest rate gaps, interest rate risk management is carried out mainly by monitoring the sensitivity of key metrics under various scenarios of interest rate changes.
+The Risk Management Function monitors interest rate positions on a continuous basis, within the risk management framework, the policies and the limits set by the Risk Appetite Framework.
+ALCO and the Board Risk Committee are regularly informed about the magnitude of interest rate risk.
+A parallel increase in market interest rates across all currencies within a 12 month period by 100 basis points would result in an increase in market interest rates across all currencies are sufficient to be fore tax $\xi$ 436.021) A parallel decrease in market interest rates across all currencies within a 12 month period by 100 basis points would result in a decrease in profit after tax by $\xi$ 871.071 (2023: increase in profit after tax $\xi$ 436.021).
 The specific sensitivity analysis does not assume application of interest rate floors.